nkelly75/one-click-hugo-cms/site/content/post/post-4.md

 > so far so good... \[Niall, 2020]

-There's a simple rich text editor as well as markdown.
+There's a simple rich text editor as well as markdown. **Or**... you can work locally e.g.
+* clone the repo
+* run npm install (get a hugo binary under node_modules/hugo-bin/vendor/hugo)
+* edit markdown in your IDE
+* npm run build:hugo (to generate 'dist')
+* http-server dist (to serve locally)
+* commit and push..